1234hdpa/blockads/README.md

 Block ads via host file.
 How To use:

-- Download the host.txt.
+- Download all in ZIP.
-- Rename to HOST.
+- Extract all.
-- Copy (or replace) to:
+- Windows: Right click "mvps.bat" > "Run as administrator" > Press Enter key.
-+ Windows: C:\Windows\system32\drivers\etc
++ MacOS: Copy "HOST" to /etc (Use "Go to Folder" in "Go" menu of Finder)

-+ MacOS: /etc (Use "Go to Folder" in "Go" menu of Finder)
+Source: http://winhelp2002.mvps.org/hosts.htm and other sites.